YLtryingcode/DataVisualization/Part2.md

 ### Interview Findings
 #### ( Male, late 30s, General Consumer)

-Goal 1: clear for pros and cons of buying polyester and cotton.
-Unclear: Energy usage for production was unclear. 'all I know was Polyester takes twice as much to produce but I have no idea what the number means.
+Goal 1: clear on pros and cons of buying polyester and cotton.
+Unclear: Energy usage for production was unclear. 'all I know is Polyester takes twice as long to produce but I have no idea what the number means.
 Same with water consumption.
-It will be nice to have a reference point to understand the number.
+It would be nice to have a reference point to understand the number.
 In the first pie chart, other materials draw attention away, if you can group the rest of the material together, it will be clearer than listing all of them randomly.

 Goal 2: Yes I do think it is relevant.
-As a conscious consumer, it is nice to know that whichever choice we make there is an impact to the environment.
+As a conscious consumer, it is nice to know that whichever choice we make there is an impact on the environment.
 I am surprised that polyester takes 200 years to decompose.
 I never really thought about it.

 Goal 3: No, it was a nice pace and I like the flow.
 Yes, the first pie chart was a little confusing and distracting.
 The price difference between those two white T-shirts does not make a huge difference to me.
 And I prefer 100% cotton when it comes to comfort.

 Goal 4: It would be nice to have more slides to explain the energy & water consumption.
 Also, how has cotton impacted biodiversity exactly?

 #### (Female, mid 20s, student)
 Goal 1: I am a little confused about your conclusion.
-I wonder what is your opinion of those two fabrics, like do you suggest one is better than the other for consumers?
+I wonder what your opinion is of those two fabrics, like do you suggest one is better than the other for consumers?

 Goal 2: Yes, since I do purchase clothes very often.
-This provides a new aspect to consider when I buy new clothes.
+This provides a new aspect to consider when buying new clothes.

 Goal 3: I like the flow of the story.
-If you can fit the bubble chart in one slide, that will be easier to read since now it feels overwhelming.
+If you can fit the bubble chart in one slide, that will be easier to read since it now  feels overwhelming.

-Goal 4: I would like more depth into the environmental impacts and why should general public should care about them.
+Goal 4: I would like more depth into the environmental impacts and why the general public should care about them.

 #### (Male, late 20s, student)